-The term social retail is the concept of rewarding people for sharing their favorite products and experiences.
-Here is why we think local businesses should apply social retail to their business models?
+The term social retail is the concept of rewarding customers for sharing their favorite products and experiences.
+Here is why we think locally-based boutique businesses should apply social retail to their loyalty business models.

 So why does this matter?
-Customers love the idea of social retail loyalty programs because they feel like they are getting the most value out of their purchase – the best bang for their buck!
-Retailers implement loyalty programs as a segway to promote their business and keep retention high among long-time customers.
+Customers love the idea of social retail loyalty programs because they feel like they are getting the most value out of their purchase.
+Retailers implement loyalty programs as a segue to promote their business and build retention among long-time customers.

 Small Town Small Business Marketing

-Small businesses can establish a mighty presence by selling authentic products and earning positive customer feedback.
-When marketing in a small town, it’s always helpful to expand brand awareness for your business.
+Small town fashion boutiques can establish a mighty presence by selling authentic products and earning positive customer feedback.
+That's why it's important to expand brand awareness for your business.
 You can do this by creating partnerships to cross-promote and support other local businesses in exchange for like-treatment, or even by revamping the shopping experience in your store by incorporating high-tech, experiential retail into your boutique.

-Remember those times when it used to be just your family, friends, and hairdresser who knew where the hottest businesses were?
+Remember those times when it used to be just your family, friends, and hairdresser who knew the hottest businesses in town?
 Well, consider advertising on social media to promote social retail for your business.
 Advertising with digital recommendations on social media will help boost revenue to your business, particularly when used to supplement an already healthy organic social media plan.

 Whether it’s an ad from Facebook or Instagram, it’s smart to give your boutique a shout out on social media.
 After all, there are about 3.2 billion people who use the Internet.